 - Must not have been dismissed from public service for inefficiency, delinquency, or misconduct.

 - Must appear for all requested examinations and interviews.

 - Applicants must take and pass a written examination involving skills, aptitudes and knowledge important for job performance.

 - Accepted applicants will be required to take and pass polygraph and psychological examinations.

 - Investigations that will be conducted and must be acceptable:

 - Criminal records.

 - Driving record (No more than four moving traffic violations, preventable accidents, or any combination).

 - General background with respect to references and others who can verify applicant conduct consistent with position requirements.

 Applicants may be rejected for employment at any point in the screening process.
-For additional information about the Irving Fire Department, click here.
+Visit the Irving Fire Department for additional information.